Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates: Numerical analysis

 \subsection{Results}

 \paragraph*{Relative magnitude of variance components} Figure \ref{fig:var-comp-q=0-resid-t} shows relative magnitude of $\sigma_{\hd,l}^2$, $\sigma_{\hd,q}^2$, $\sigma_{\adj}^2$ divided by $\sigma_\hd^2$.
-With a relatively high dimension, the quadratic component $\sigma_{\hd,q}^2$ is non-negligible and, sometimes, becomes the main source of the asymptotic variance.
+With a relatively high dimension, the quadratic component $\sigma_{\hd,q}^2$ is non-negligible.
 Besides, as the dimension increases, $\sigma_{\adj}^2$ becomes an inaccurate approximation even for the linear component of variance, $\sigma^2_{\hd,l}$, not to mention $\sigma^2_{\hd}$. \paragraph*{The effectiveness of debiasing} \Cref{fig:bias} shows the relative bias of different methods under the worst-case residual and independent $t$ residual, respectively.
-Apparently, the bias of $\hat{\tau}_\hd$ is significantly below $1$ in all cases, even under large $\alpha$ and worst-case residual.
-At the same time, under the worst-case residual, the relative bias of $\hat{\tau}_{\hd,\undb}$ can be significantly above $1$.
+Apparently, {\rev the relative bias of both $\htaudb$ and $\hat{\tau}_{\cf}$ are negligible and significantly below $1$ in all cases, even under large $\alpha$ and worst-case residual.} At the same time, under the worst-case residual, the relative bias of $\hat{\tau}_{\adj}$ can be significantly above $1$.
 This suggests the necessity of debiasing.
 Moreover, under again the worst-case residual, not only $\hat{\tau}_\lin$ but also $\hat{\tau}_{\lin,\db}$ have explosive growth in bias as $\alpha$ grows. $\hat{\tau}_{\lin,\db}$ has a bias smaller than $\hat{\tau}_\lin$; nevertheless its bias is still non-negligible under all the worst-case residual setups, except for $\alpha=0.02$.
 This is consistent with the theory of \cite{lei2021regression} requiring $p$ tending to infinity slow enough.